wtz19945/Digit_Main/libartl/readme.md

 On a Unix-like system, run `make` to build the ARTL library code as both a static and dynamic library.
 Either of these libraries can then be used with just the `artl.h` header.
 This library has been tested on Ubuntu 18.04.
 A Windows build can be produced by having `mingw-w64` installed and running `make PLATFORM=WIN`.

 The rest of this document discusses details of the log format and is not required reading for using the library.

+### Zstandard

+A single-file version of the [Zstandard](https://github.com/facebook/zstd) library is bundled with the ARTL source to facilitate creating a mostly-static ARTL library.
+A distribution-provided zstd package (e.g. libzstd-dev on Debian/Ubuntu) can be used instead; see the [Makefile](Makefile) for details.
+The bundled single-file `zstd.c` was produced using the `single_file_libs/` scripts in the Zstandard repository.

 ## Goals